INTERNATIONAL STUDENT INFORMATION – LA CAMPUS

-We welcome international students to the Lee Strasberg Theatre & Film Institute.
+We warmly welcome international students to the Lee Strasberg Theatre & Film Institute into our full time programs (22 hours or more per week.
 We will advise you and provide supportive services regarding both US immigration rules and regulations and navigating the ins and outs of living in the US.

 For more information about attending the Los Angeles Campus, contact [email protected].